dakshthawani/Expense-Tracker/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details regarding the terms and conditions of use.

-This section would provide a brief explanation of the main components of the code, such as the `main.py` file, the `Functions` module, and individual functions for adding, updating, deleting, and viewing expenses.

-Remember to update the explanations based on the actual code structure of your project.